bertrandg/bertrandg.github.io/_posts/2015-12-09-angular2-recursivity-exercice.md

 </template>
 {% endhighlight %}

-Due to this [bug](https://github.com/angular/angular/issues/3442) that's is gonna be solved in the beta normally.
+Due to this [bug](https://github.com/angular/angular/issues/3442) which is gonna be solved in the beta normally.

 ## Beta is coming!